All at sea: Is Australia's fast-tracked asylum screening policy fair?

 Morrison noted that “advanced screening” was simply a continuation of the previous government’s policies.
 “This is how you stop the boats,” Morrison said.
 “This is how it has to be done because this is what works.”

-Lawyers, however, say the Sri Lankan cases highlight a key difference; the screening is now taking place on a boat on the high seas, rather than at one of the offshore detention centres.
+Lawyers, however, say the Sri Lankan cases highlight a key difference: the screening is now taking place on a boat on the high seas, rather than at one of the offshore detention centers.

 “The Migration Act authorizes the government to undertake offshore processing,” said Ben Saul, an international law professor at Sydney University.
 “The argument is whether this move is circumventing that by creating some alternative process outside what’s allowed by the Act.”